-There have been a few instances in my life when I was either unable to attend a funeral or memorial service because it was in another state or the family decided not to have either one for the deceased.
-Either way it can be painful for those left behind trying to grapple with their grief.
-Funeral and memorial services give us an opportunity to express our grief.
-They provide us with a safe place to give and receive support and comfort.
-More importantly they provide us with an opportunity to pay tribute to our loved one.
+There have been a few instances in my life when I was either unable to attend a funeral or memorial service because it was in another state or the family decided not to have either one.
+Either way it can be painful for those trying to grapple with their grief.
+Funeral and memorial services can give us an opportunity to express our grief.
+They can provide us with a safe place to give and receive support and comfort.
+More importantly they often provide us with an opportunity to pay tribute to our loved one.
 Any type of service becomes a personal reflection of the life they lived and their impacts on our own lives.
-We have a chance to remember and grieve openly without fear of judgement.
+It gives us a chance to remember and grieve openly without fear of judgement.

 So if you can’t attend a funeral or memorial service or if there isn’t one to attend, here are some things you can do to remember your loved one:

 - Have your own personal memorial service